synw/agent-smith/README.md

 Powered by:

 - [Nanostores](https://github.com/nanostores/nanostores) for the state management and reactive variables
-- [Locallm](https://github.com/synw/locallm) for the inference servers management
+- [Locallm](https://github.com/synw/locallm) for the inference api servers management
 - [Modprompt](https://github.com/synw/modprompt) for the prompt templates management